nginxinc/nginx-basics-workshops/Plus/labs/lab3/readme.md

     >NOTE:  For testing with versions below TLS 1.2, you will likely need to modify your local OpenSSL Client's openssl.cnf file security parameters, which is outside the scope of this exerices.
 FYI - many modern OpenSSL clients do not support TLS versions below 1.2.
 Curl and other tools may have also similar restrictions with older TLS versions.

-    So after Peer Review, your Security team says **`Absolutely NOT!`** to any TLS version older that 1.2.
+    >>So after Peer Review, your Security team says **`Absolutely NOT!`** to any TLS version older that 1.2.
 So after testing and auditing and compliance paperwork, you will use the `ssl_modern.conf` configuration file instead.
 It is set for TLS 1.2, and will support most of the modern browsers and HTTP clients.

-1. Inspect the `/labs/lab3/nginx-oss/etc/nginx/includes/ssl/ssl_modern.conf` file, to confirm it only contains the TLS protocols and ciphers that are approved by your Security team.
+1. Inspect the `/labs/lab3/nginx-plus/etc/nginx/includes/ssl/ssl_modern.conf` file, to confirm it only contains the TLS protocols and ciphers that are approved by your Security team.

-1. Update your `tls-cars.example.com.conf` file within your mounted folder (`labs/lab3/nginx-oss/etc/nginx/conf.d`) and change the comments to use the `/includes/ssl/ssl_modern.conf`.
+1. Update your `tls-cars.example.com.conf` file within your mounted folder (`labs/lab3/nginx-plus/etc/nginx/conf.d`) and change the comments to use the `/includes/ssl/ssl_modern.conf`.

     ```nginx
     ...snip